1.4.1. Environmental Change in the LSJRB

 By the 1960s, a century of topographical tinkering was taking its toll.
 Ecosystems across Florida were beginning to show signs of stress.
 Sinkholes emerged in Central Florida (the Upper Basin of the St. Johns River) indicating a serious decline in the water table (SJRWMD 2010a).
 Flooding, particularly during storm events, was destructive and devastating.
 Loss of wetlands peaked during this time, as wet areas were rapidly converted to agriculture or urban land uses (Meindl 2005).
 Major projects, such as the Kissimmee Canal and Cross Florida Barge Canal, continued into the 1960s, but public opposition against such projects was mounting (Purdum 2002).

-The 1960s marked a decisive period in the history of environmental protection.
+Yet, the 1960s also marked a period of decisive changes in the history of environmental protection.
+Such changes also affected the LSJRB.
 Increasingly, the American public concerned itself with “quality of life” issues, such as air and water pollution, the ability to visit scenic areas, and the dangers posed by pesticides (Merchant 2007).
 In Florida, growing concerns about the disappearance of ecologically fragile rivers, wetlands, and coastlines galvanized an environmental movement.
 Groups like the Sierra Club, Audubon Society, and Florida Defenders of the Environment lobbied against the Cross-Florida Barge Canal, Everglades Jetport, and other major projects.
 In a state characterized by rampant development, there was no shortage of environmental issues in need of attention.
 From this time forward, policy makers and the public began to think more about the effects of their actions on the environment (White 2010).